navisens/NaviDocs/Tutorials/creating-navisensplugins.iOS.md

 This method should be called if your plugin needs to begin running any background services.
 Only two services are started at the current time.
 The first is a global localization algorithm, which will only run if you request that the estimation mode be set to global using `NavisensSettings.requestGlobalMode`.
 The second connects to a server, if you are sharing your location with other devices, and only runs if you have set a non-null host and port.

+## Using Navisens Data and Interplugin Communication

+Once your plugin is running, you will begin receiving any requested resources from subscribed streams.
+The following summarizes the resources you get.

+#### `func receiveMotionDna(_ motionDna: MotionDna!) throws`

+This provides the `MotionDna` resource from the current device.
+Check out [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#getters) for information on the most commonly used components of the `MotionDna` object.
+For more information about the callback, see [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#receive_-motiondna-motiondna).

+#### `func receiveNetworkData(_ motionDna: MotionDna!) throws`

+This provides the `MotionDna` resource from all other devices in the current network room, if connected to a network room.
+Check out [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#getters) for information on the most commonly used components of the `MotionDna` object.
+For more information about the callback, see [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#receivenetworkdata_-motiondna-motiondna).

+#### `func receiveNetworkData(_ networkCode: NetworkCode, withPayload map: Dictionary<AnyHashable, Any>) throws`

+This provides information when working with NetworkData, including queries for devices, raw network data, or any network-related errors.
+For more information, see [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#receivenetworkdata_-networkcode-networkcode-withpayload-map-dictionary).

+#### `func receivePluginData(_ tag: String, data: Any) throws`

+This is a unique callback that deals with communications between plugins.
+All plugins using this stream will receive data broadcast from any other plugin.
+The identifier can be used to identify what type of data is being sent, and from what plugin.
+It is recommended that to make your identifier unique, you prefix all of your identifiers with the identifier of your project.

+#### `func reportError(_ errorCode: ErrorCode, withMessage s: String) throws`

+This reports any errors that may occur at the SDK level.
+For more information about the callback, see [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#reporterror_-errorcode-errorcode-withmessage-s-string).